chien-fei-chen/chien-fei-chen.github.io/lab.md

 <table width="100%">
 <tr>
 <td align="left">
     Faiza Islam is a sophomore studying Industrial Engineering at The University of Tennessee.
-Sh is from Knoxville, TN and is so glad that she chose to attend UT.
+She is from Knoxville, TN and is so glad that she chose to attend UT.
     She is involved with the Society of Women Engineers and CURENT.
-Currently, she is working with Dr. Chen-fei Chen and helping her with her research.
+Currently, she is working with Dr. Chen and helping her with her research.
 Faiza's interests include health and fitness and outdoor activities.
 </td>
 <td align="right">